Skip to main content

 Physical Activity and Health Promotion Science

-We are an interdisciplinary team of faculty and graduate students conducting rigorous research to understand and optimize physical activity, sedentary behavior, and other behavioral patterns influencing physiological and psychological well-being across diverse populations.
+We are an interdisciplinary team of faculty and graduate students conducting rigorous research to understand and optimize physical activity, sedentary behavior, and other behavioral patterns influencing physiological and psychological well-being across all populations.
 We also strive to communicate the findings of scientific research to the general public and to apply this research in the real world.

 Contact: Yang Bai, PhD, yang.bai@utah.edu